11 Reasons for Visiting Marrakech—the Red City

 - Mid-Range—Le Caspian Boutique Hotel: Steps from the budget option, this mid-range hotel has a fantastic restaurant.
 You may not want to leave!
 It has a fantastic pool, free Wi-Fi, a continental breakfast, and 24-hour service.

-- Luxury—Riad Anya & Spa: This gorgeous traditional riad is in the heart of the medina and only a ten-minute walk from Jemaa-el-F’na.
+- Luxury—Riad Anya & Spa: This gorgeous traditional riad is in the heart of the medina and is only a ten-minute walk from Jemaa-el-F’na.
 There are gorgeous mountain views, a pool, and a hot tub.
 You get a typical Moroccan breakfast and can get luxurious massages.

 Airport in Marrakech